Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

            - We will then execute the command
                    ```     plot y vs time a  ```

-         -  The input and output transient waveforms are will be plotted as follows:
+         -  The input and output transient waveforms will be plotted as follows:
                      - <img src="https://github.com/Shashank-raut1999/SoC/assets/165283786/8a150de3-0ed6-4be2-a249-be8d7b84329f" width="70%">